singularityhacker/Content/Singularity_Hacker/digital-nations-and-economy20.md

 Consider the following metrics:

-1. Time to 1 billion dollar valuation
+1. Time to 1 billion dollar valuation (Acceleration)
-2. The transformation of the stock market
+2. The transformation of the stock market (Alg)
-3. The digitization of financial instruments
+3. The digitization of financial instruments (DeFi)
-4. Growth of global productivity
+4. Growth of global productivity ()
-5. API first development in M2M business
+5. API first development and M2M business ()
-6. Procedurally generated goods
+6. Procedurally generated goods (information-based)
+7. Humanly Incomprehensible Business Models

 Let’s consider the metric of time to 1 billion dollar valuation.
 Old companies like Harley-Davidson, Prada, and Whirlpool took almost a century to reach the 1 billion dollar valuation.
 More modern companies like Mattel, Nike, and Starbucks did it in a quarter of the time.
 Now we shall see the emergence of “Internet companies” like Evernote and PayPal do that in less than ten years.
 As the net gets more established and the network effect takes hold, full-fledged digital companies like Pinterest, Instagram, and YouTube reach 1 billion dollar valuations in less than 2 years.
 Bird, a scooter on demand San Francisco company has now reached this goal in less than one year.
 Founded and IPO’d before lunch..